 Christine was first appointed Parliamentary Assistant to the Minister of Municipal Affairs and Housing, and is currently PA to the Solicitor General.
 She introduced a private members’ bill banning puppy mills and was a strong advocate for legislation introducing Canada’s toughest animal abuse penalties.

-Christine is passionate about her community and served as an Executive Assistant to a city Councillor representing Etobicoke.
-She is also the past president of her local Homeowner’s Association and a member of Longbranch Legion Branch 101.
+Previously, Christine worked for two Premiers, a Minister, Sudbury’s Mayor and Ontario’s Opposition Leader.
+Christine was also her Party’s first female Executive Director.
+She held senior roles at the Toronto Board of Trade and the CAA, served as Executive Assistant to a City Councillor representing Etobicoke, was president of her local Homeowner’s Association and a member of Longbranch Legion Branch 101.